jaejae6/Cheaters/README.md

-# Project 3 - *Cheaters*
+# Project - *Cheaters*

-**Cheaters** is a code that scans multiple documents and displays how many matches two documents have in common
+**Cheaters** is a program that reads through multiple documents and tries to determine if cheating had occured.
+For each document in the folder, every 6 words are grouped together into 1 string where all the letters are capatialized and there are no spaces or punctuation.
+The string gets inserted into a hash table.
+If two documents had more than 200 matches, it displays the names of both files and how many matches they had in common.

 Time spent: **3** days spent in total